Scientific laboratory technician

 Work experience

 Employers value pre-entry experience in a laboratory, as it not only demonstrates your familiarity with lab procedures, but also shows your commitment and interest in the field.
-Some degrees come with a placement year, which can be a good opportunity to see what working life in the sector is like.
+Some degrees offer a placement year, which can be a good opportunity to see what working life in the sector is like.

 It's also helpful to stay up to date with developments in the sector.
-You can get membership or access to useful resources and news from relevant organisations such as:
+You can get membership or access to useful resources and news from organisations relevant to your career area such as:

 Find out more about the different kinds of work experience and internships that are available.